jellenberger/docker-builds/python-base/readme.md

 # jellenberger/python-base

-This is template Dockerfile to build a dev environment from a slim Python 3 image.
+This is template Dockerfile to build a Python environment from a slim Python 3 image.

 It includes:

 - wait-for-it utility script (See https://docs.docker.com/compose/startup-order/)

-- a non-root user to run code (`appuser`, UID & GID 1000) with home `/home/appuser`
+- a non-root user: `appuser`, UID & GID 1000

-- Pipenv installed at system level (no need to activate an environment)
+- Pipenv installed at system level

-- Pipenv dependencies (including dev) installed from the local Pipfile and Pipfile.lock
+- Pipenv dependencies installed from local Pipfile and Pipfile.lock

-- local code copied to `/home/appuser/work`
+- local code copied to `~/code`